muness/muness.github.io/_draftsfolder/planning-not-plans.md

    - **Clarify expectations and facilitate smooth onboarding:**
      - TODO: Check in with new team member during their first week.

-   - **Get engaged in the hiring process:**
-     - TODO: Review hiring plans and requirements.

-1. **Team Management & Development**

-   - **Understand and address individual needs and aspirations:**
-     - TODO: Create a list of 1:1s, detailing frequency and topic for each.
-Request administrative assistance for scheduling.
-     - TODO: Initiate meetings with team members to establish rapport and understand their expectations.

-   - **Clarify expectations and facilitate smooth onboarding:**
-     - TODO: Check in with new team member during their first week.

-   - **Ascertain hiring necessities and streamline the process:**
+   - **Understand hiring priorities and process:**
-     - TODO: Coordinate with the HR representative to understand recruiting requirements and how the team can assist.
+     - TODO: Coordinate with the my managers and HR to understand recruiting requirements and how we can assist.

 2. **Role & Contribution Analysis**